-Feds arrest Avenatti during California Bar Association hearing
+Avenatti arrested by IRS agents during California Bar Association hearing

-Attorney Michael Avenatti was arrested by Internal Revenue Service (IRS) agents Tuesday evening during a break in a disciplinary hearing in Los Angeles over allegations that the high-profile lawyer scammed a client out of $840,000.
+LOS ANGELES – Attorney Michael Avenatti was arrested by Internal Revenue Service (IRS) agents Tuesday evening during a break in a disciplinary hearing in Los Angeles over allegations that the high-profile lawyer scammed a client out of $840,000.

 The arrest occurred around 6 p.m. outside the State Bar Court, where the State Bar of California has initiated proceedings against him.